Call for Nominations

 The Kenneth G. Elzinga Distinguished Teaching Award from the Southern Economic Association annually honors one or more faculty members for outstanding contributions to economics education.
-Nominations for the 2020 awards will be solicited from economics department heads, from each institution in the southern part of the United States, in the spring of 2020.
+Nominations for the 2020 awards are currently being solicited from economics department heads from each institution in the southern part of the United States.
 Nominees who are not selected are automatically placed in the pool of nominees for the subsequent year for a period of three years.

 Ken Elzinga, Robert C. Taylor Professor of Economics at the University of Virginia,- first recipient of the Cavaliers’ Distinguished Teaching Professorship – is widely recognized as one of the most accomplished, effective, and influential educators in the economics profession during a distinguished teaching and research career at the University of Virginia, that has spanned over 35 years.
 Ken is creative and versatile in the classroom sharing his thoughts effectively with large groups of students studying the principles of economics, and using the Socratic Method, when working with students in a more advanced setting.
 He is a pioneer in the use of literature to explore economic reasoning which led to his writing murder mysteries that can be solved by careful economic analysis.
 Ken’s style of instruction and commitment to helping students develop an understanding of and appreciation for economic reasoning and insights serve as an inspiration for economic educators, so it is fitting for exemplary economic educators to be honored with an award in his name.

 The winner for 2019 is:

 The winner was announced at the 2019 meeting of the Southern Economic Association® in Fort Lauderdale, FL on Sunday, November 24, and was awarded a plaque and a cash award.